-20.01 Effective July 1, 2023, Residents receive four work weeks (20 work days) of vacation leave with compensation per academic year that is pro-rated based on appointment start and end dates.
-On July 1st, or the first day of employment, each Resident will receive a full vacation allotment of four (4) work weeks as follows:

-A) Each Vacation day will be twenty-four hours in length.

-B) Vacation may be scheduled in full weekly increments or may be requested by the day, as consistent with each program's written policies.

-C) For vacation accounting purposes only, Residents will not be required to use a paid vacation day on Saturdays or Sundays when taking a full week of vacation.

-20.02 Vacation leave shall be scheduled by the program pursuant to the program's written policies which will be in compliance with each program's ACGME Program Requirements and/or certifying board requirements.
-In scheduling vacation, programs will take into account any requests for specific dates or blocks of time by individual Residents to the extent possible, but all parties understand that it may not always be possible to accommodate a Resident's requests, however the Resident's request shall not be unreasonably denied.

-20.03 Upon graduation or separation from a program, any unused vacation time will not carry over to any other University position but will be forfeited.
+- A. Vacation leave with compensation shall be four (4) seven-day workweeks per academic year.
+(Pro-rated if appointed for less than a full academic year.)
+A day will be defined as a twenty-four hour period.
+Vacation time does not accrue from year to year and must be scheduled and taken in the same academic year the vacation is earned.
+On July 1st, or the first day of employment, each Resident will receive a full vacation allotment of four (4) work weeks as follows: - 1.
+Each Vacation day will be twenty-four hours in length. - 2.
+Vacation may be scheduled in full weekly increments or may be requested by the day, as consistent with each program's written policies. - B. Vacation leave shall be scheduled by the program pursuant to the program's written policies which will be in compliance with each program's ACGME Program Requirements and/or certifying board requirements.
+In scheduling vacation, programs should take into account any requests for specific dates or blocks of time by individual Residents, but all parties understand that it may not always be possible to accommodate a Resident's requests. - C. Upon graduation or separation from a program, any unused vacation time will not carry over to any other University position but will be forfeited.

-20.04 A Resident shall not be expected to engage in work-related duties during vacation.
-The Program Director or designee shall ensure that any time-sensitive obligations or work requirements are communicated to Residents with sufficient advance notice so they may complete them prior to taking vacation.